-Alert – U.S. Embassy and Consulates in China Cancel Immigrant and Nonimmigrant Visa Interviews for the Week of February 3
+U.S. Embassy and Consulates in China Cancel Immigrant and Nonimmigrant Visa Interviews for Week of Feb.
+3

 Key Takeaways